Samsung/LPVS/.github/SECURITY.md

 ### 2.2 Vulnerability Report

-The LPVS team assigns the highest priority to all security bugs in LPVS project.
-We appreciate your efforts and responsible disclosure of information to eliminate vulnerabilities.
+The LPVS team takes security bugs seriously and gives them the highest priority.
+We appreciate your responsible disclosure of security-related information to help us address vulnerabilities.

-Please report security bugs by emailing the Security Issue Review (SIR) team at: o.kopysov@samsung.com marked "SECURITY".
-Our team will confirm your request and within 1 week will try to prepare recommendations for elimination.
-Our team will keep you updated on the progress towards the fix until the full announcement of the patch release.
-During this process, the lpvs team may request additional information or guidance.
+To report security bugs, please email the LPVS Security Issue Review (SIR) team at _o.kopysov@samsung.com_ with the subject line "SECURITY".
+Our team will acknowledge your report and aim to provide recommendations for mitigation within 1 week.
+Throughout the process, we will keep you informed of the progress towards the fix and may request additional information or guidance.

 ### 2.3 Security Disclosure

-When a security group receives a security error report as previously mentioned, it is assigned the highest priority and the person in charge.
-This person will coordinate the patch and release process, including the following steps:
+Once a security vulnerability is reported to the LPVS team, it is treated with the highest priority.
+The assigned person will coordinate the patch and release process, which includes the following steps:

-  * Confirm the problem and identify the affected versions.
+- Confirm the problem and identify the affected versions.
-  * Check the code to find any similar problems.
+- Conduct a thorough code review to identify any similar issues.
-  * Prepare fixes for all releases still in maintenance.
-These fixes will released as quickly as possible.
+- Prepare fixes for all supported versions.
+The fixes will be released as soon as possible.

-We suggest the following format when disclosing vulnerabilities:
+When disclosing vulnerabilities, we recommend following this format:

-  * Your name and email.
+- Provide your name and email address.
-  * Include scope of vulnerability.
-Let us know who could use this exploit.
-  * Document steps to identify the vulnerability.
-It is important that we can reproduce your findings.
-  * How to exploit vulnerability, give us an attack scenario.

----
+- Clearly define the scope of the vulnerability and identify potential exploiters.
+- Document the steps to reproduce the vulnerability to help us validate and address it effectively.
+- Describe the exploitation scenario to understand the impact and severity.

+We appreciate your collaboration in making LPVS more secure.

+If you have any further questions or concerns, please reach out to us.

+Note: This security policy is subject to change and may be updated without notice.